 Overview of Network Monitoring Tools

-Network monitoring tools come in various forms, ranging from open-source software to commercial solutions.
+Network monitoring tools come in various forms, ranging from open-source network monitoring tools to commercial network monitoring solutions.

 Here are some common types of tools you can consider: